Trevor Story Preview, Player Props: Red Sox vs. Nationals

 Trevor Story At The Plate

-- This season, Story has totaled at least one hit in three of six games (50.0%), and had multiple hits twice.
+- In three of seven games this year (42.9%), Story has reached base via hit, and that includes multiple hits twice.

-- He has not gone deep in his six games this year.
+- He has not hit a home run in his seven games this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.